brandontoh/tp/docs/DeveloperGuide.md

 1. When `SortFilter#execute()` is called, the program enters Sorting Mode and `SortFilter` object will keep repeating these steps until user entered characters that are not 1-4:

     1. `SortFilter` object calls `askForInput()` which will prompt the user to enter a character (1-4), and the cheatsheets will be sorted accordingly.
-        1. If the user entered a valid character, the `SortFilter` will use the corresponding `Comparator` to sort the cheatsheets
+        1. If the user entered a valid character, the `SortFilter` will use the corresponding `Comparator` and `sort()` to sort the cheatsheets
         2. Else, a CommandException will be thrown and the user will exit from Sorting Mode.

     2. `TablePrinter` object will be created and `TablePrinter#execute()` will be called to display the cheatsheets in the specified order.

-Alternative: Using a for loop to sort by name and another loop that sorts by language
-Con: There would be many duplicate code and not good for reusability.
+Another alternative to sort the cheatsheets by name or subject is by using a `for` loop for each sorting.
+However, there would be many duplicate code and not good for reusability.
-By using the sort() method present in java. util.
-Collections class, we would have better flexibility as the sort method could be reused with different functions just by including a new class that implements comparable.
+By using the sort() method present in `java.util.
+Collections` class, we would have better flexibility as the sort method could be reused with different functions just by including a new class that implements `comparator`.

 <a id="data-storage"></a>